 Help with editing your footage

-If your event or project was filmed by the Communications and Public Affairs team or Events and Hospitality then your footage will be edited as part of the process.
+If your event or project was filmed by the Communications Division or Events and Hospitality then your footage will be edited as part of the process.

 If you have your own footage that you need help editing please contact Martin Sayers, Digital Media Producer, who will either be able to help you or offer you a list of recommended external production companies (at cost to you).